Incoming USD 259 superintendent preparing for new role

 The district said it’s the only one in the state offering a mentorship program to teachers during their first two years.

 “That helps get you oriented.
-It helps you understand our culture and bring you into the district so somebody is there to answer questions and be right there alongside you that has already experienced that before,” said USD 259 Chief Human Resource Officer Sean Hudspeth.
+It helps you understand our culture and bring you into the district so somebody is there to answer questions and be right there alongside you that has already experienced that before,” said Sean Hudspeth, USD 259 chief human resource officer.

 Bielefeld said this summer will be the time for the district to work on a strategic plan to begin the new school year.